-Our fiscal year ends on the Sunday after the Saturday closest to January 31.
-All references to fiscal year 2011 relate to the fifty-two week period ended January 29, 2012, of the Successor.
-All references to fiscal year 2010 relate to the combined 244 day period ended January 30, 2011, of the Successor and the 120 day period ended May 31, 2010, of the Predecessor.
-All references to fiscal year 2009 relate to the fifty-two week period ended January 31, 2010, of the Predecessor.
-The financial results of the Successor period include the impacts of applying purchase accounting.
-The presentation of combined Predecessor and Successor operating results (which is simply the arithmetic sum of the Predecessor and Successor amounts) is a non-GAAP presentation, which is provided as a convenience solely for the purpose of facilitating comparisons of current results with combined results over the same period in the prior year.
+We operate on a 52 or 53 week fiscal year that ends on the Sunday after the Saturday closest to January 31.
+Each quarterly period has 13 weeks, except in a 53 week year when the fourth quarter has 14 weeks.
+Our fiscal year ended February 3, 2013 consists of 53 weeks.
+All other fiscal years presented herein consist of 52 weeks.
+All references to "2012", "fiscal 2012", "fiscal year 2012" or similar references relate to the 53 week period ended February 3, 2013, of the Successor.
+All references to "2010", "fiscal 2011", "fiscal year 2011" or similar references relate to the 52 week period ended January 29, 2012, of the Successor.
+All references to "2010", "fiscal 2010", "fiscal year 2010" or similar references relate to the combined 244 day period ended January 30, 2011, of the Successor and the 120 day period ended May 31, 2010, of the Predecessor and Successor operating results (which is simply the arithmetic sum of the Predecessor and Successor amounts) is a non-GAAP presentation, which is provided as a convenience solely for the purpose of facilitating comparisons of fiscal 2012 and 2011 results with combined results over the same period in fiscal 2010.

-Eat Drink Play®-The Core of Our National Concept
+Eat Drink Play ® - The Core of Our National Concept

 When our founders opened our first location in Dallas, Texas in 1982, they sought to create a dining concept with a fun, upbeat atmosphere providing interactive entertainment options for adults and families, while serving high-quality food and beverages.
-Since then we have followed the same principle for each new store and in doing so we believe we have developed a distinctive brand based on our guest value proposition: Eat Drink Play.
+Since then we have followed the same principle for each new store and in doing so we believe we have developed a distinctive brand based on our guest value proposition: Eat Drink Play .
 The interplay between entertainment, dining and full-service bar areas is the defining feature of the Dave & Buster's guest experience, and the layout of each store is designed to promote crossover between these activities.
 We believe this combination creates an experience that cannot be easily replicated at home or elsewhere without having to visit multiple destinations.
-Our locations are also designed to accommodate private parties, business functions and other corporate sponsored events.
+Our locations are also designed to accommodate private parties, business functions and other corporate-sponsored events.

 We seek to distinguish our food menu from other casual dining concepts.
 Our recently reengineered menu includes items that we believe reinforce the fun of the Dave & Buster's brand.
 Recent additions to the menu have become top sellers within their categories.
-We believe we offer high-quality meals, including gournet pastas, choice-grade steaks, premium sandwiches, decadent desserts and health-conscious entrée options that compare favorably to those of other higher end casual dining operators.
+We believe we offer high-quality meals, including gournet pastas, choice-grade steaks, premium sandwiches, decadent desserts and health-conscious entrée options that compare favorably to those of other higher-end casual dining operators.
 Each of our locations also offers full bar service including a variety of beers, signature cocktails, premium spirits and non-alcoholic beverages.
-Food and beverage accounted for approximately 50% of our total revenues during fiscal 2011.
+Food and beverage accounted for 49.1% of our total revenues during fiscal 2012.